Galilee, Rhode Island: Attractions

 Today Galilee remains home to the largest fishing fleet in Rhode Island with commercial fishermen and lobstermen as well as deep sea fish cruises.
 Due to the high volume of fishermen, it is often easy to find fresh lobster and fish to purchase off the dock directly from boats, as well as in shops and restaurants.
-There are over 10 seafood restaurants in the village of Galilee including Champlins, George's of Galilee, Clam Jammers, and Buster Krab's Beach Bar & Grill.
-George's of Galilee is one of area's central landmarks and has access to the Salty Brine State Beach.
+There are over 10 seafood restaurants in the village of Galilee and there is also access to the Salty Brine State Beach.
 This beach, along with Roger Wheeler State Beach and Scarborough State Beach, span the coast of Galilee and are divided up by private beaches, beach clubs, and fishing docks.
 Kayaking, fishing, and sight-seeing are some of the most common activities to do at the beaches in Galilee, with not only whales but gray seals, harp seals, and hooded seals frequently spotted around the area.
-Other popular places in the port of Galilee to visit include the 100-foot tall wind turbine, the Point Judith lighthouse, the Penny candy store, and Fisherman's Memorial State Park.
-In the summer, be on the lookout for multiple beach volleyball tournaments and the South County Junior Volleyball Club, which practices in Galilee.
+Other popular places in the port of Galilee to visit include the 100-foot tall wind turbine, the Point Judith lighthouse and Fisherman's Memorial State Park.

 The Block Island Ferry operates out of Galilee, going back and forth over 13 miles between Block Island and Galilee in under an hour.